chuanqisun/htmaa-2025/src/posts/week-08/index.md

 });
 ```

-## Streaming transcription with user controlled "end of speech" delimiter
+## User-Controlled Speech Detection

-- The 5 seconds interval auto send is a temporary solution to test transcription.
-- I will use the one of the buttons on my Operator Board to signal the beginning and ending of speech.
-- When button is pressed: start recording audio.
-- When button is released: stop recording and send the audio for transcription.
+The 5-second interval auto-send was a temporary solution for testing transcription.
+For a more practical implementation, I used one of the buttons on my Operator Board to signal the beginning and ending of speech.
+When the button is pressed, the microcontroller starts recording audio.
+When the button is released, it stops recording and sends the audio for transcription.
+This push-to-talk approach is similar to how walkie-talkies work.

 ```cpp